nhoizey/nicolas-hoizey.com/src/articles/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 POSSE means **P**ublish (on your) **O**wn **S**ite, **S**yndicate **E**lsewhere.

-{% cloudinary logo /assets/logos/indiewebcamp.png %}
+{% respimg "/assets/logos/indiewebcamp.png", "logo" %}

 Like [Webmentions](/2017/07/so-long-disqus-hello-webmentions.html), POSSE is a creation of [IndieWeb](https://indieweb.org/), which gives this description: